 "The sweet simplicity of this book reveals the sweet simplicity of the gospel of Jesus Christ.
 This easy flowing novel should be read by Jews and Christians alike. " E. Bakow

 "Finally, a Jewish story told with warm tenderness of heart about an orthodox Jew's journey to know his Messiah."
-Mitch Molling, president of B'nai Shalom in Salt Lake City
+Mitch Molling, past president of B'nai Shalom in Salt Lake City